 Believe it or not, the predominant cause of loss of limbs in the United States is a vascular disease — an estimated 54%.
 Most of these patients have diabetes and peripheral arterial disease.
 When vascular disease requires amputation of an extremity, it is because there is very poor circulation due to severe damage or narrowing of the arteries.

 As a result, the body’s cells cannot get sufficient oxygen and nutrients from the bloodstream as blood flow is inadequate.
-When this occurs and either goes untreated and/or becomes untreatable, the tissue in the affected area of the body begins to die and causes infection.
-When in an extremity and antibiotics are unable to clear the infection, amputation is often required to prevent the infection from spreading throughout your body and killing you.
+When this occurs, and either goes untreated and/or becomes untreatable, the tissue in the affected area of the body begins to die and causes infection.
+When in an extremity and antibiotics cannot clear the infection, amputation is often required to prevent the infection from spreading throughout your body and killing you.

 The second most common reason for amputation is trauma where a severe injury from some type of accident, like a motor vehicle accident or serious burn, requires an amputation of an extremity.
 Physical trauma accounts for approximately 45% of amputations.